rpmartin/Rinstall/README.md

     tinytex::install_tinytex()

-Finally, you will be downloading the assignments and the data from GitHub, so you will need to [download](https://git-scm.com/downloads) and install Git.
+Assignments will be made available on Github.
+Cloning the assignment is marginally easier but requires you to install [Git](https://git-scm.com/downloads) on your computer.
+If you have *any* difficulties with the install of Git, don't bother.
+The other option is to download the assignments as zip files and manually unzip them, which does not require an install of Git.

 # Testing instructions: